-After evaluating the nature of respondent's new violations, his significant disciplinary record, and other substantial factors refusal learn from his aggravating to past -----demonstrated disregard for his disciplinary experiences and clients' interests and for the ethics authorities -- we come to the inevitable conclusion that he has forfeited his privilege to practice law.
+After evaluating the nature of respondent's new violations, his significant disciplinary record, and other substantial aggravating factors refusal to learn from his disciplinary experiences and demonstrated disregard for his clients' interests and for the ethics authorities -- we come to the inevitable conclusion that he has forfeited his privilege to practice law.
 We, therefore, recommend that he be disbarred.
-See, e.q., In re Harris, 182 N.J.
-594 (2005) (attorney disbarred for being a "persistent violator" and committing ethics violations in eleven separate matters, including lack of conduct, conduct prejudicial the dishonest to diligence, administration of justice, knowingly disobeying the rules of a tribunal, using a misleading professional designation, failing to comply with R. 1:20-20 after a suspension, failing to safekeep property, and instituting frivolous litigation; prior admonition, three-month suspension, and six-month suspension).
+See, e.g., In re Harris, 182 N.J.
+594 (2005) (attorney disbarred for being a "persistent violator" and committing ethics violations in eleven separate matters, including lack of diligence, dishonest conduct, conduct prejudicial administration of justice, knowingly disobeying the rules of a tribunal, using a misleading professional designation, failing to comply with R. 1:20-20 after a suspension, failing safekeep property, and instituting frivolous litigation; prior admonition, three-month suspension, and six-month suspension).